 - 1. Students will not play rough on the playground. - 2.
 Students will show respect for fellow students, staff and playground supervisors, and follow instructions given by staff and supervisors. - 3.
 Student will stay outside during recess unless they have a pass or doctors note. - 4.
-Students are to play in designated, grassy areas, staying away from puddles and mud. - 5.
+Students are to play in designated areas, staying away from puddles and mud. - 5.
 Students are to stop what they are doing when the whistle blows and line up quickly and quietly. - 6.
-Students will leave rocks, bark, sticks, snowballs and other dangerous objects alone. - 7.
+Students will leave rocks, bark, sticks, snowballs and other dangerous objects alone - 7.
 Students will show pride in their school by keeping the building and grounds free of litter. - 8.
 Students will take turns on equipment, share playground materials and return equipment after recess. - 9.
-Students will not chew gum or eat food on the playground. - 10.Students will settle differences peacefully.
-STOP/THINK/PLAN. - 11.Students will remain on the playground unless given staff permission otherwise. - 12.Students will abide by all Student Code of Conduct rules and Board Policy.
+Students will not chew gum or eat food on the playground.

+- 10. Students will leave unsafe objects, hard balls, electronic devices, and all other toys at home. - 11.
+Students will settle differences peacefully using Team Ryan Building expectations - 12.
+Students will not leave the playground for any reason without permission. - 13.
+Students will abide by all Student Code of Conduct rules and Board Policy.